dansholds/grapple-comps-min/content/posts/14774-combate-bjj-tournament.md

 - Regular registration from December 1st until April 1st

-- Late registration until May 1st at 11:59pm
+- Late registration until May 1st at 11-59pm

-- Spectators entry: $15
+- Spectators entry- $15

-Discounts:
+Discounts-

 - If competing in one division, regular registration will be $69/ late registration $89